Temur Sabirov: Distinctions

 A government primary school as well as a street is named after him in Tajikistan.

 Family

 He met his wife Nina while studying in Voronezh.
-He has one son Arthur Sobirov, who at the time of Sobirov's teaching at Voronezh State University attended the prestigious Suvorov Military School.
+He has one son Arthur Sobirov, who at the time of Sobirov's teaching at Voronezh State University attended the Suvorov Military School.

 Death

-After an acute illness Sabirov died on June 23, 1977 at the age of 37 in Voronezh, but his body was transported to his birthplace near Orzhenikidzebad, now Vahdat, Tajikistan.
+After an acute illness Sabirov died on June 23, 1977, at the age of 37 in Voronezh, but his body was transported to his birthplace near Orzhenikidzebad, now Vahdat, Tajikistan.